HamzahAA15/records_api/readme.md

 - Modular project structure with dependency injection on the repository, service & controller layers.
 - Using Docker Compose to ease the experience of using this service
-- Using inMemory Cache to improve api latency for books & order
 - `Ready to use DB, since we run migration and data seeder only for you :)`

 ## Usage